^

 8.0

-Nestozhen (Nestle, Switzerland)
+Nestozhen (Nestlé, Switzerland)

 8.0

-After 4-6 months necessarily introduce complementary foods enriched with iron, industrial production (instant cereals, fruit and vegetable juices and mashed potatoes), and in the second half of the year - meat and vegetable purees.
-After 6-8 months, you can enter a special children's sausage (sausages, ham) made with the addition of potato starch, which does not reduce the absorption of iron.
-It is better not to give tea to the baby (it contains tannins, which inhibit the absorption of iron), and for drinking use special children's water, juices.
+After 4-6 months, it is necessary to introduce iron-enriched complementary foods of industrial production (instant porridges, fruit and vegetable juices and purees), and in the second half of the year - meat-vegetable and fish-vegetable purees.
+After 6-8 months, you can introduce special baby sausage (sausages, ham), made with the addition of potato starch, which does not reduce the absorption of iron.
+It is better not to give tea to a breastfed baby (it contains tannins, which inhibit the absorption of iron), and use special baby water and juices for drinking.

-• at the age of 1-3 years - 1 mg / kg per day;
+• at the age of 1-3 years - 1 mg/kg per day;

-• at the age of 4-10 years - 10 mg / day;
+• at the age of 4-10 years - 10 mg/day;

-• at the age of over 11 years - 18 mg / day.
+• over 11 years of age - 18 mg/day.

-Products containing heme iron
+Foods containing heme iron

-Iron (mg / 100 g of product)
+Iron (mg/100 g product)

-Iron (mg / 100 g of product)
+Iron (mg/100 g product)

 Mutton